 If your child has ear problems or is sensitive to pressure changes, make sure you have something that will help with this.
 Common things that help are encouraging your child to drink (milk if a baby) or chew something during take-off or landing.
 The action of sucking on a dummy will also help clear their ears.
 Encourage older children to yawn if the pressure is building.

 Make sure you have spare clothes with you for both yourself and your child.
 Nausea can be common in kids anyway and I’ve heard a good few tales of children throwing up on themselves and their parents during a flight.
-Having wet wipes and spare clothes mean you don’t have to smell of vomit.
+Having wet wipes and spare clothes mean you don’t have to smell of vomit for eight hours!

-If you’re potty training, take the potty with you- there’s always a quiet spot you can sit them down on at the back of the plane.
-The flight attendants will always be accommodating to children flying.
+If you’re potty training, take the potty with you- there’s always a quiet spot you can sit them down on at the back of the plane, don’t worry, the flight attendants will always be accommodating to children flying as keeping the kids happy keeps everyone else happy.

 Don’t worry about nappy changes either, even though plane toilets seem really small there is actually plenty of room to change a nappy- on our plane, there was a little flip down changing table that went above the toilet.
 Pop on your travel changing mat and you’re all set.
 Just be careful with any movement happening from the plane.